 The industry has long been challenged with implementing the concept of operational risk stress testing and operational risk scenario analysis.
-In practice, these two methods of extreme risk analysis should be linked and used as a combined approach to investigating the operational risk sensitivities of a firm.
+In practice, these two methods of extreme risk analysis should be linked and used as a combined approach to investigating the operational risk sensitivities of a firm; often requiring risk management software.
 The point of the evaluation should be to gauge the potential vulnerability of the firm to exceptional but plausible events.
 These identified (and often artificially constructed) events must have a low probability of occurrence and should be realistic.
 This is almost paradoxical in nature and is one of the causes of the existing significant challenge to the industry.

 Used as a narrowly defined term, stress testing typically refers to changing a single operational risk parameter (often by multiples of the standard deviation or by a fixed percentage) and assessing the change in a firm’s operational risk profile.
 By contrast, scenario analysis simultaneously moves a number of operational risk parameters each usually by different amounts (based on a combination of statistical results, expert knowledge and/or historically observed events).
 The term stress testing in this article includes scenario analysis.